Department of Anthropology

 Dr. Zaheer Baber, is a general sociologist whose broad research interests include social theory, sociology of science and technology, comparative and historical sociology, race, ethnicity and racialization, visual sociology, South Asia etc. He is currently engaged in a SSHRC funded project on the role colonial rivalries and botanical gardens played in the emergence of Botany as a science.
 His books include The Science of Empire: Scientific Knowledge, Civilization and Colonial Rule in India (1996; 1998), Secularism, Communalism and the Intellectuals (2006), CyberAsia (editor, 2005) and Society, History and the Global Human Condition (co-editor with Joseph M. Bryant, 2010).
 In addition to a number of articles to journals such as the British Journal of Sociology, Theory and Society, International Sociology, Current Sociology, Critical Sociology, Journal of Contemporary Asia etc. he is also a frequent contributor of essays to the Times Literary Supplement and Nature.
 His previous institutional affiliations include University of Victoria, National University of Singapore, Tokyo University as the Japan Society for the Promotion of Science Fellow, and the University of Saskatchewan as the Canada Research Chair.

-Dr. Kristen Plys, Assistant Professor of Sociology.
+Dr. Kristen Plys, Associate Professor of Sociology.
 Dr. Plys' research sits at the intersection of political economy, postcolonial theory, sociology of development, labour and labour movements, historical sociology and global area studies.
 The greater part of her intellectual work analyses the historical trajectory of global capitalism as seen from working class and anti-colonial movements in the Global South.
 This research program has led her to take a particular interest in “Third World” political economy in the mid-20th century, shifts in the global trade balance between Early Modern Europe and Asia, the theories of political economy that help to analyse these historical phenomena, along with temporality and historical method in the historical social sciences.

 Department of Visual Studies

-Dr. Kajri Jain, Associate Professor specializes in how the efficacies, affects, and values associated with images arise not only from what goes on within the picture-frame but also from the production, circulation and deployments of images as material objects.
+Dr. Kajri Jain, Professor, specializes in how the efficacies, affects, and values associated with images arise not only from what goes on within the picture-frame but also from the production, circulation and deployments of images as material objects.
 She is primarily interested in popular images in modern India (such as the bazaar icons known as calendar art, or monumental statues and theme parks) and has largely focused on a vernacular business ethos where religion has been the primary site for adopting new media and expressive techniques.
 Sr. Jain’s current research focuses on the emergence of gigantic iconic statues in India after the neoliberal economic reforms of the 1990s extends Dr. Jain’s research interests focus on the efficacies of circulation, the aesthetics of modern religion, and vernacular capitalism to their interface with material infrastructures (highways, the automotive industry, dams), domestic tourism, landscape/'nature,' governmentality and democracy (particularly the politics of caste).